12 Tips for Weight Loss

 One surefire way to ruin your weight loss efforts is to skip breakfast.
-People who eat breakfast regularly tend to have a lower risk of weight gain compared with people who skip the meal, according to a 2007 British study of the dietary habits of more than 6,700 adults.
+People who eat breakfast regularly tend to have a lower risk of weight gain compared with people who skip breakfast.
+In addition, starting your days with a healthy breakfast is associated with maintaining weight loss.

-"Breakfast skippers tend to make up for those saved calories by eating more later in the day.
+"Breakfast skippers tend to make up for those saved calories by eating more calories later in the day.
 The net result isn't weight loss.
-In fact, it's frequently weight gain," says Jill Weisenberger, R.D., CDE, a Virginia-based dietitian and certified diabetes educator.
+In fact, it may be weight gain," says Jill Weisenberger, RD, CDE, and author of Diabetes Weight Loss (American Diabetes Association, 2012).

-When you eat breakfast, you can resist those midmorning vending-machine raids because your blood glucose levels stay more stable and your metabolism responds more favorably.
+When you eat a healthy breakfast, you may have more willpower to resist those midmorning vending-machine raids because your blood sugar levels are more stable and your metabolism responds more favorably.

 "Eating a balanced breakfast is a great way to start the day.
-It says right off the bat, 'Hey, I'm taking care of myself,'" Weisenberger says.
+It says right off the bat, 'Hey, I'm taking care of myself and I’m starting my day off right,'" Weisenberger says.

 Stay Active to See Results

-When you're trying to lose weight, it's easy to focus only on counting calories.
-But it's important to put down the calculator -- at least long enough to exercise.
-Exercise should be a major part of every weight loss and health maintenance plan.
-When you exercise regularly, you build muscle that burns more calories throughout the day.
+When you're trying to lose weight, it's easy to only focus on counting calories.
+Although your calorie count is what’s most important for losing weight, exercise is also a very important part of a healthy weight loss plan.
+Research shows that being physically active is even more crucial to keeping the weight off.
+When you get enough exercise regularly, you build muscle that burns more calories throughout the day.

-For the best health and weight loss benefits, including improved blood sugar control and A1C levels, the American Diabetes Association recommends at least 150 minutes of moderate-intensity exercise per week plus muscle-strengthening resistance training activities three times per week.
+For the best health and weight loss benefits, the American Diabetes Association (ADA) recommends at least 150 minutes of moderate-intensity exercise per week, plus muscle-strengthening resistance training activities two or three times per week.

-Sure, weight loss is all about math -- if you take in fewer calories than your body needs for fuel, you end up with an energy shortfall and weight loss.
+Weight loss has a lot to do with math -- over time, if you consume fewer calories than your body needs for fuel, you end up with an energy shortfall and weight loss.
 But studies show that a winning weight loss strategy includes enjoying all food groups.
-For example, a 2009 study published in the British Journal of Nutrition found that when you add protein to breakfast while carefully counting calories, it results in increased feelings of fullness.
+The ADA’s nutrition recommendations for adults with diabetes say that a wide variety of eating patterns – from a lower carbohydrate intake to a vegan or vegetarian eating plan -- can help you successfully lose weight.

 When trying to lose weight, the number on the scale may weigh heavy on your mind.
 Although it's not true for everyone, many people find that stepping on the scale every day can be discouraging, especially if the result doesn't match your expectation.